openlookeng/hetu-core/hetu-docs/en/connector/memory.md

 - After `DROP TABLE`, memory is not released immediately.
 It is released on next `CREATE TABLE` operation.
     - A simple workaround is to create a small temporary table to trigger a cleanup `CREATE TABLE memory.default.tmp AS SELECT * FROM tpch.tiny.nation;`
 - Currently only a single column in ascending order is supported by `sorted_by`
-- `memory.splits-per-node` must be set to the same value on all nodes.
-Future enhancements will automate this.
+- If a CTAS (CREATE TABLE AS) query fails or is cancelled, an invalid table will remain.
+This table must be dropped manually.